Frequently Asked Questions

 Does insurance cover acupuncture?

 Some insurance does.
 You need to check with your insurance plan.
-I do not accept insurance at this time, but will give you a receipt you can submit to your insurance company for reimbursement.
+I do not accept insurance.